Aiven-Open/pghostile/README.md

                         The SQL commands
   -t, --track-execution
-                        Track the exploit function execution
+                        Track the exploit function execution -O, --no-overwrite    Stop execution if at least one exploit function already exists
 ```

 With the -X option you can disable the actual exploit creation.
 It will just run the tests to see which functions can be overridden.